Vice President of the Supreme Court (Spain): Vice President of the CGPJ

-First holder and vacancy
+First holder and five years of vacancy

 The first holder of the office was appointed by the Plenary of the General Council of the Judiciary in January 2014.
 Supreme Court' President Carlos Lesmes nominated Ángel Juanes Peces, a magistrates that was serving as President of the National Court since 2009 and before as member of the Military Chamber of the Supreme Court from 2005 to 2009.
 The 5-years-term of Juanes was expected to end in January 2019 but because of the impossibility of renew the General Council of the Judiciary because of the parliament deadlock, the Plenary of the Council agreed to extend his term until October 2019, when Juanes reached the mandatory retirement age.

 In October 2019, the President of the Supreme Court approved the mandatory retirement of Juanes and he temporary divided the powers of the office between two positions: the Chair of the Military Chamber, Ángel Calderón, and the magistrate and member of the CGPJ, Rafael Fernández Valverde.
 The first one assumed the powers related with the Supreme Court, while the second one assumed the powers related with the council.

+In the following five years, two other magistrates held this position, both on an interim basis.
+After Magistrate Calderón Cerezo, the president of the Social Chamber, Jesús Gullón Rodríguez, briefly served as vice president between 12 June to 25 June 2025, the latter being the date of his retirement.
+Subsequently, Judge Francisco Marín Castán, president of the Civil Chamber of the Supreme Court, assumed responsibility, combining this with presiding over the Supreme Court between October 2022 and September 2024, following the resignation of Carlos Lesmes.
+Finally, in September 2024 the CGPJ was renewed, and the new president, Isabel Perelló, proposed the magistrate Dimitry Berberoff Ayuda, who took office on 8 October 2024.